Court Security

 while also blending aesthetically into the lobby architecture.
 These

-stations include X-ray equipment procured and maintained by JSS with
+stations include X-ray equipment procured and maintained by OSS with

 state-of-the-art detection software at more than 400 court facilities.